ngallo/pic-model/draft/0.1/pic-model.md

 > **In PIC, multi-hop execution is a structural primitive of the model.
 > Continuity MUST be expressed by provenance, not by coordination
 > or artifact transfer.**

 ---

+### 5.2 Causal Transition Function

+A distributed execution advances according to:

+τᵢ + PCAᵢ → τᵢ₊₁

+where τᵢ contains all previous attestations and PCAᵢ binds:

+- executor Eᵢ,
+- hop context C(Eᵢ),
+- previous PCAᵢ₋₁.

+The function is defined only if PoCᵢ holds.
+If PoCᵢ fails, τᵢ has no successor.

+---